cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

-## Test it Out

-Now we can finally see how the model is performing by comparing the pose skeletons to the source video feed.

-### Single Pose

-### Multi-Pose

 ## Summary

-_.
+Now we can compare the estimated key point locations to the source video feed.